m-nash/typespec/packages/http-client-csharp/generator/docs/Efv2.md

 ## North Star

-Lets first start with what would things look like if we eliminated all the gaps and what would be required to get there.
+Lets first start with what would things look like if we eliminated all the gaps and accomplished everyone's wish list and what would be required to get there.

 ### Design